mmastrac/stylus/docs/src/introduction.md

 # Stylus Documentation Home

 **Stylus** (_style + status_) is a lightweight status page for home infrastructure.

-Configure a set of bash scripts that test the various parts of your infrastructure, set up HTML/SVG with a diagram of your network, and stylus will generate you a dynamic stylesheet to give you a visual overview of the current state.
+Configure a set of scripts in bash, Python or any other language that test the various parts of your infrastructure, set up HTML/SVG with a diagram of your network, and stylus will generate you a dynamic stylesheet to give you a visual overview of the current state.

 ## Screenshots

+These are some examples of what you can do with **Stylus**:

 Using the d3.js library: